RTeeen/Instructions-Markdown-/WSL.md

 | X64         | Version 1903 | Build 18362 |
 | ARM64       | Version 2004 | Build 19041 |

-**- Please note builds lower than 18362 do not support WSL 2.**
+- **Please note builds lower than 18362 do not support WSL 2.**

 > **3.3 Enable Virtual Machine feature**

-Using the same PowerShell window from the last steps, run the following command to enable the Windows Hyper V feature to run the Linux as a virtual machine.
+5. Using the PowerShell window from the last steps, run the following command to enable the Windows Hyper V feature to run the Linux as a virtual machine.
 ```
     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```
-After the installation is complete you can restart your computer to complete the installation.
+6. After the installation is finished, restart your computer to complete the installation.

 > **3.4 Download the Linux kernel update package**

-Now based on your system structure on section 3.2, you need to download and install the compatible Linux kernel package update using the links below:
+7. Now based on your system structure on section 3.2, you need to download and install the compatible Linux kernel package update using the links below:

 -[ x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)

 -[ ARM64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_arm64.msi)

-After downloading the file, simply open the executable file and follow the wizard to complete the installation.
+8. After downloading the file, simply open the executable file and follow the wizard to complete the installation.

-Now you can go ahead and set your WSL version to 2.
+Now you can go ahead and set your WSL version to 2.<br><br>
 > **3.5 Set WSL 2 as your default version**

-Using the PowerShell window from the last steps, execute the following command.
+9. Using the PowerShell window, execute the following command.

 ```
 wsl --set-default-version 2
 ```

-This command will set the default WSL version to 2 for every newly installed Linux now.
+This command will set the default WSL version to 2 for every Linux system that you will install from now on.

 > **3.6 Install your Linux distribution of choice**

 Now your Windows is setup and ready to take in your new Linux OS as Sub-system running along with the Windows.

-To download your Linux distribution navigate to [Microsoft Store](https://aka.ms/wslstore) and search for your desired Linux .
+10. To download your Linux distribution navigate to [Microsoft Store](https://aka.ms/wslstore) and search for your desired Linux .
 I will be using Ubuntu in this example.

 Here is a list of supported Linux systems: